AnkitKumarWork/ELEVATOR_SYSTEM/README.md

 ## Design Specifications
 - **Operating Frequency:** 100MHz
 - **Number of Floors:** 4
-- **Single Input Floor Request Design:** The system processes one floor request at a time.
+- **Single Input Floor Request Design:** The system processes one-floor request at a time.
 - **Modules Included:**
   - **Elevator_Top_Module:** The top-level module that integrates all sub-modules.
   - **alert_system:** Handles alerts and notifications for the elevator system.
-  - **controller:** Manages the control logic for the elevator operations.
+  - **Controller:** Manages the control logic for the elevator operations.
 - **Inputs:**
   - **weight_alert:** Signal received from a mechanical weight machine to monitor the weight inside the elevator.
   - **door_status:** Signal received from sensors to monitor the status of the elevator doors.